aptise/peter_sslers/README.md

 Again, the purpose of this package is to enable certificate management in systems where one or more of the following apply:

-* you have a lot of domains
+* you have a lot of Domains
 * you have a lot of machines
-* your domains resolve to more than one IP address
+* your Domains resolve to more than one IP address

-Imagine you want to issue a certificate for 100 domains, which could be served from any one of 5 machines (load balancers or round-robin dns) and the Certificates need to be deployable to all 5 machines.
+Imagine you want to issue a certificate for 100 Domains, which could be served from any one of 5 machines (load balancers or round-robin dns) and the Certificates need to be deployable to all 5 machines.

 To solve this you can:

 * proxy external ` /.well-known/acme-challenge/` to one or more machines running this tool (they just need to share a common datastore)
 * make ` /.well-known/admin` only usable within your LAN or NEVER USABLE
-* on a machine within your LAN, you can query for the latest certs for domain(s) using simple `curl` commands
+* on a machine within your LAN, you can query for the latest certs for Domain(s) using simple `curl` commands

 In a more advanced implementation (such as what this was originally designed to manage) the Certificates need to be loaded into a `Redis` server for use by an `OpenResty`/`Nginx` webserver/gateway that will dynamically handle ssl Certificates.